• Skip to main content

 Shopping

-There’s a fantastic little gift shop inside the Skywalk building at Eagle Point.
-Here you’ll find a collection of souvenirs, including Skywalk and Grand Canyon West Rim merchandise.
+A fantastic little gift shop is inside the Skywalk building at Eagle Point.
+Here you’ll find a collection of souvenirs, including Skywalk and West Rim merchandise.

-There are hats, t-shirts, mugs, and even sunglasses – in case you forget or lose yours!
-You’ll also see a unique collection of hand-crafted items from local tribes.
+For instance, there are hats, t-shirts, mugs, and even sunglasses – in case you forget or lose yours.
+You’ll also see a unique collection of hand-crafted items and art from local tribes.

-There’s also Native Hands at Hualapai Point, which offers souvenirs from local tribes.
-And on select days at Guano Point, there’s an authentic Native American flea market.
-Although the market hasn’t been open the last two times I’ve gone, I’ve heard great things!
+And then, on select days at Guano Point, there’s an authentic Native American flea market.
+Although the market hasn’t been open the past two times I’ve gone, I’ve heard great things.

 Dining